Elixonus/optics/README.md

 For guide tools, this is used to toggle between a ruler and a protractor.

 ### Output

-Three types of mirror are displayed differently.
+Three types of objects are displayed differently.
-* **Absorbing** mirrors have a gray contour.
+* **Absorbing** objects have a gray contour.
 * **Reflecting** mirrors have a red contour and no color filled in.
-* **Refracting** mirrors have a red contour and color filled in.
+* **Refracting** lenses have a red contour and color filled in.
-The higher the refractive index of the object is, the more visible the inside color.
+The higher the refractive index of the lens is, the more visible the inside color.

 ## Keybindings 🔑

 ### Tools

 ```T``` - Translation mode

 ```X``` - Horizontal translation submode (only works once in translation mode)